gufett0/p2p-review-protocol/README.md

 }
 ```

 #### Concurrent Approach
 According to [IOG](https://iohk.io/en/blog/posts/2021/09/10/concurrency-and-all-that-cardano-smart-contracts-and-the-eutxo-model/), enabling concurrency is crucial for facilitating multiple actors to work simultaneously on a given task without causing interference with each other.
 Therefore, conducting the reviewing process in parallel within the same smart contract can be a more efficient approach.

 To enable parallel execution of the reviewing process within the same smart contract, it is necessary to track the UTXO where validation for a specific transactions occurs.
 This can be achieved by storing a pair of NFTs, whose name and policy are included in the script parameter, for each UTXO created at the script address and including a field with the payment public key hash of the reviewer in the datum of every UTXO.
-This ensures that the validation activity of both reviewers and authors is accurately recorded and tracked.
+This ensures that the validation activity of both reviewers and authors is accurately recorded and tracked (check the TestsParallel.hs code).

+The below state diagram shows the Reviewing process occurring in parallel at different Utxos.

 ```mermaid
 stateDiagram-v2